compbiofan/SimSCSnTree/README.md

         ```-G (--treedepth)    The mean of the tree depth distribution.
 The final tree depth will be sampled from a Gaussian with this mean and a fixed standard deviation. (default: 4 counting from the first cancer cell)```

         ```-K (--treedepthsigma)	The standard deviation of the tree depth distribution.
 To get exactly the tree depth defined by -F, use a very small standard deviation, e.g., 0.0001. (default: 0.5)```

+        ```-F (--treewidth)    The mean of the tree width distribution.
+The final tree width will be sampled from a Gaussian with this mean and a fixed standard deviation. (default: 8)```

+        ```-H (--treewidthsigma)	The standard deviation of the tree width distribution.
+To get exactly the tree width defined by -F, use a very small standard deviation, e.g., 0.0001. (default: 0.5)```

     * Parameters controlling CNAs: -c, -d, -m, -e and -a.
 To impute a CNA on a branch on the tree, the number of CNAs follows a Poisson distribution, the mean of which follows an exponential distribution with p specified by -c (--cn-num).
 The deletion rate as compared to copy number gain follows a binomial distribution with p specified by -d (--del-rate).
 The CNA size follows an exponential distribution with p specified by -e (--exp-theta) plus a minimum CNA size specified by -m (--min-cn-size).
 If it is a copy number gain, the numbers of gain follows a Geometric distribution with p specified by -a (--amp-p).